NutritionAugust 6, 2024

 Healthy Eating in Portland, Maine: How Nutrition and Lab Testing Work Together - Med Matrix functional medicine blog

 We see this constantly at Med Matrix in South Portland.
-Patients come in with fatigue, brain fog, joint stiffness, stubborn weight, and digestive problems.
+Patients walk in with fatigue, brain fog, joint stiffness, stubborn weight, and digestive problems.
 They've already tried eating "healthy."
 They've cut carbs, gone keto, tried intermittent fasting.
-Some of it helped for a while.
+Some of it helped briefly.
 Most of it didn't stick.
-The missing piece, almost every time, is that nobody tested what was actually going on inside their body first.

-Dr. Sasha Rose, one of our providers, puts it bluntly: "You can't eat your way out of a problem you haven't identified.
-If your thyroid is underperforming, or you have hidden food sensitivities, or your gut lining is damaged, no amount of kale is going to fix that on its own.
-You need the data first, then the food plan."
+You can't eat your way out of a problem you haven't identified.
+If your thyroid is underperforming, if you have hidden food sensitivities, if your gut lining is damaged, no amount of kale is going to fix that on its own.
+You need the data first, then the food plan.

 Why "Healthy Eating" Looks Different for Everyone

 In functional medicine, nutrition is personalized.
 It starts with lab work, not assumptions.
 When we run an 80+ biomarker panel on a new patient, we're looking at inflammatory markers, blood sugar regulation, thyroid function (the full panel, not just TSH), vitamin and mineral levels, lipid breakdown, and more.
-Those results tell us which foods will help and which are working against you.
+Those results tell us which foods will help and which ones are working against you.

 A patient with high CRP and homocysteine (both markers of inflammation) needs a very different food plan than someone with low vitamin D and iron deficiency anemia.
 One person might benefit from an anti-inflammatory protocol heavy on omega-3 fatty acids and leafy greens.
 The other might need iron-rich proteins and targeted supplementation before any dietary shift makes a real difference.